machdyne/pnp/machines/eins/docs/ASSEMBLY.md

 ## Step - Install the remaining frame extrusions.

-In order to complete the rectangular frame, attach the two remaining long extrusions to the near and far side of the `xytm` parts with M3 bolts and T-nuts and attach an `eec` to each end.
+In order to complete the rectangular frame, attach the two remaining long extrusions to the near and far side of the `xytm` parts with M3 bolts and T-nuts and attach an `eec` (Extrusion End Cap) to each end.

 The long extrusions are used for attaching accessories.